Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, the ability to cast at least one spell.

-Your elemental ancestry lets you change the appearance of your spells, granting you the following benefit:
+Your elemental ancestry lets you change the appearance of your spells.

 * If you cast a Spell that deals acid, cold, fire, lightning, or thunder, you can change the damage type of this spell to your associated damage type.
 You can use this feature a number of times equal to your constitution modifier (minimum of 1) before you need to make a long rest.